 3. Shoot In Burst Mode

-It’s worthwhile using the burst mode whenever there’s any movement or unpredictability inside the scene.
-It’s nearly impossible to catch the perfect moment of a child playing or a bird in flight without the superfast burst option.
+It’s worth using burst mode whenever there’s any movement or unpredictability inside the scene.

-You can even use burst mode to capture magical moments in street photography.
-Try using the feature to capture the perfect stride or pose.
+It’s also great for capturing magical moments in street photography.
+Try using burst mode to capture the perfect stride or pose.

 What difference does focus make?
-In the photo above, focus is set for the flower in the foreground.
-The subject is clear and bright, while the flower petals in the background are blurred.
+In the photo above, focus is set for the flowers in the foreground.
+The subject is clear and bright, while the flower petals and leaves in the background are blurred.

 In the photo below, the photographer tapped the screen to set focus on the flowers in the background.
 As a result, the subject of the photo is blurred.

-When you tap on the screen to set focus, you also automatically set exposure.
-Exposure refers to the amount of light in a photo.
-Underexposed photos look too dark, while overexposed photos look too bright.
+When you tap on the screen to set focus, the camera automatically sets the exposure.
+Exposure refers to the brightness of a photo.

-After you’ve tapped on the screen to set focus and exposure, the exposure slider and a sun icon appear.
-Swipe the sun up to make the image brighter or down to make the image darker.
+After you’ve tapped on the screen to set focus and exposure, the exposure slider with a sun icon appears.
+Swipe up to make the image brighter or down to make the image darker.

 Now no matter what happens inside the frame or how you move the iPhone, the focus and exposure will remain unchanged.